emojicode/emojicode.github.io/src/reference/basics.md

 *variableName* must be a valid variable name as described in the introduction. *variableValue* may be an expression of any type.

+### 🍦 Setting a Frozen Variable

+You can also set and declare a frozen variable.
+A frozen variable can’t be modified after its first initialization.
+The type of the variable will be inferred from the type of *variableValue*.

+	🍦 variableName variableValue

+You should **always use frozen variables if you don’t intend to modify** the variable.

 ### 🍰 Declaring Variables

 You can declare a variable yourself regardless if a variable with the same name was declared in the parent scope but you may not declare a variable more than one time.